How to Use an API Without Coding

 A No-Code method to connect to any API using Google Sheets for users without any experience in coding

-In computer science, an application programming interface (API) is a way for several programs to communicate with each other.
+In computer science, an application programming interface (API) is a set of rules that allows multiple programs to communicate with each other.

 If you have limited coding experience, you may have never used it yourself.
 However, you can be sure that the apps on your smartphone or computer are using APIs.